 The project will be subject to all applicable laws, regulations and codes in Turkey.
 All necessary licences, permits and approvals from related governmental organizations shall be obtained by APC.

-EUAS applied to TAEK as an owner on 2 August 2012.
-EUAS was recognized by TAEK as an owner on 22 August 2012.
-After being recognized as an owner by TAEK, EUAS initiated the preparation of the site report for the Sinop NPP in order to obtain a site licence in accordance with TAEK regulations.
+EUAS applied to TENMAK as an owner on 2 August 2012.
+EUAS was recognized by TENMAK as an owner on 22 August 2012.
+After being recognized as an owner by TENMAK, EUAS initiated the preparation of the site report for the Sinop NPP in order to obtain a site licence in accordance with TENMAK regulations.

-The Ministry of Energy and Natural Resources (MENR) negotiated with candidate vendor countries (such as Canada, China, Japan, Republic of Korea).
+The MENR negotiated with candidate vendor countries (such as Canada, China, Japan, Republic of Korea).
 An agreement between the Government of the Republic of Turkey and the Government of Japan on Cooperation for Development of Nuclear Power Plants and the Nuclear Power Industry in the Republic of Turkey was signed on 3 May 2013.
 This agreement entered into force on 31 of July 2015 after completion of diplomatic procedures.

 2.1.2.
 Current organizational chart

-The Ministry of Energy and Natural Resources (MENR) is the main body of the Turkish energy sector.
+The organizational structure of Turkey’s nuclear power plant projects is shown in Fig. 2.
+The MENR is the main body of the Turkish energy sector.
 It is responsible for the preparation and implementation of energy policies, plans and programmes, in coordination with its dependent and related institutions and with other public and private entities.

-TAEK conducts experimental and theoretical studies at its research centers, and collaborates in projects with universities and other related organizations.
-The research infrastructure at the Cekmece Nuclear Research and Training Centre of TAEK is especially devoted to research and development activities addressing issues for nuclear reactor and fuel technology.
+TENMAK conducts experimental and theoretical studies at its research centres and collaborates in projects with universities and other related organizations.
+The research infrastructure at the Cekmece Nuclear Research and Training Center of TENMAK (ÇNAEM) is especially devoted to research and development activities addressing issues for nuclear reactor and fuel technology.

-The Ministry of the Environment and Urbanism has jurisdiction for making environmental assessment reports for power plants, including nuclear power plants.
+The MOEU has jurisdiction for making environmental assessment reports for power plants, including nuclear power plants.

-The Turkish Electricity Trading and Contracting Company (TETAS) is responsible for electricity wholesale sales and purchases.
+The Electricity Generation Company (EUAS) is responsible for electricity wholesale sales and purchases.

-The Turkish Electricity Transmission Company (TEIAS) is the transmission system operator and is responsible for planning, installing and operating the transmission grid.
+The TEIAS is the transmission system operator and is responsible for planning, installing and operating the transmission grid.

 2.2.
 NUCLEAR POWER PLANTS: OVERVIEW

 There are no nuclear power plants in operation or being decommissioned.
-The first unit of the Akkuyu NPP is under construction.
+The first two units of the Akkuyu NPP are under construction.

 2.3.
 FUTURE DEVELOPMENT OF NUCLEAR POWER SECTOR

 Integration of nuclear energy into the Turkish energy supply will be one of the major means of decreasing the risks emerging from dependence on imported fuels by satisfying the increasing electric energy demand.
-MENR targets that the share of NPPs in electric energy generation will reach at least 5% by the end of 2023.
-To achieve this target, it is planned that two nuclear power plants will be in operation and one will be under construction by the end of 2023.
+MENR targets call for the share of NPPs in electricity generation to reach at least 5% by the end of 2023.

-According to an agreement with the Russian Federation, four units with WWER-1200 type reactors, each with 1200 MW power, will be constructed on the Akkuyu site.
+According to an agreement with the Russian Federation, four units with WWER-1200 type reactors, each with a capacity of 1200 MW, will be constructed on the Akkuyu site.
 The total installed capacity of Akkuyu NPP will be 4800 MW(e) and the lifetime of each unit is 60 years.
-It is expected that the first unit of the Akkuyu NPP will be put into operation in 2023 and other units at one year intervals until the end of 2026.
+It is expected that the first unit of the Akkuyu NPP will be put into operation in 2023 and other units at one year intervals until the end of 2026 (Table 5).